burlachenkok/exploring-python3/python3-note.md

 ## How to Start Interpreter

 Based on [1] the Python interpreter operates somewhat like the Unix shell.
-There are three ways to start the Python interpreter:
+There are four ways to start the Python interpreter:

-1. When it is called with standard input connected to a device - it reads and executes commands interactively.
+1. When it is called with standard input connected to a device it reads and executes commands interactively.

 2. When a Python interpreter is called with a file name argument it reads and executes a script from that file.
 For details see [Python Tutorial / Interpreter](https://docs.python.org/3.13/tutorial/interpreter.html)